Agile-Loop/Synapse-Copilot/README.md

 🛠️ **Enhanced Control**
 - Empower Your Creativity: With Synapse Copilot, you gain more control over your projects through advanced Prompt Engineering.
 This feature allows you to tailor the functionality to your specific needs, offering unparalleled flexibility and efficiency.
 Unleash your creativity and push the boundaries of what's possible with our intuitive control mechanisms.

-# 🚨 Disclaimer

-While the scenarios available in the application strive for universality, some may require slight adjustments based on their API interactions.
-Ensure that your specification file is correctly formatted for the agent's consumption.
-You can refer to other applications' specification files as formatting examples.
-Additionally, specification files often require minor modifications, such as removing the base URL from the API documentation paths.

-# 🌟 Contributing

-We welcome contributions to Synapse Copilot with open arms!
-If you have any brilliant ideas, bug reports, or feature requests, please open an issue or submit a pull request.
-Together, we can make this project even more remarkable! 🎉

 # 📝 License